-UUW Incident Management Procedure (CO 100/01) details the procedures to be taken to report any situation which has the potential to, or has already led to, the declaration of an incident as defined by the Drinking Water Inspectorate or other Regulators.
+UUW Incident Management Procedures detail the procedures to be taken to report any situation which has the potential to, or has already led to, the declaration of an incident as defined by the Drinking Water Inspectorate or other Regulators.
 The obligations of the licensee and UUW shall be identical when both parties, individually or together, are operating assets at any stage during the collection, production or delivery of water at, before or after the Points of Supply and Entry.